 Dogs may bark without control when lonely or to protect their territories.
 It makes you feel irritated.

-E.g. “It has been only ten minutes of leaving the dog alone, but its barking is becoming irritating.
-Maybe it finds it boring.”
+E.g. “It has been only ten minutes of leaving the dog alone, but his/her barking is becoming irritating.
+Maybe he/she is bored.”

-Use annoying when your dog chases pedestrians and cars while on a walk or does any act similar without reason.
+Use annoying when your dog chases pedestrians and cars while on a walk or does something similar without reason.

 E.g. “I need to train my annoying dog to stop chasing cars.
-Last weekend he was nearly hit by a moving truck.”
+Last weekend he/she was nearly hit by a moving truck.”

 Photo by Andriana on Reshot